Bonf6059/ISA-Medieval/README.md

 # Old updates

+22/05/2026
+- Removed unused assets
+- Added ability to grow 4 plants from vanilla game and harvest them for resources
+- Modified most alchemical recipes
+- Added ability to build fungal gravel indipendently from ideoligion

 21/05/2026
 - Fly agaric can only be planted in the dark
 - Reduced fertility sensitivity for carrots